 Instructions

-- Remove the skin from the potatoes, beets, and carrots.
+- Peel the skin from the potatoes, beets, and carrots.

 - Dice the veggies into small cubes.

-- Stir the veggies to combine and season with salt and oil to taste.
+- Combine the veggies, stir, and season with salt and oil to taste.
 Serve and enjoy!

 Adding capers doesn't change flavor too much and adds color. 😊